ZupIT/beagle-docs/content/en/android/customization/action/simple-action.md

  - How to use an Action

 **Requirements:**
- - Have a project with Beagle configured
+ - A project with Beagle configured

  ## What is?